+\paragraph{Base Models.} We select QMIX \cite{rashid2018qmix}, COMIX \cite{peng2021facmac}, QPLEX \cite{wang2020Qplex} and MASER \cite{jeon2022maser} as our base models for comparison.
+QMIX and QPLEX are renowned value factorization methods that have been widely used in discrete action space environments.
+COMIX is an extension of QMIX specifically designed for continuous action space environments.
+These three base models employ team experience to train their overall value factorization frameworks, as illustrated in Fig. \ref{fig:framework}(c).
+Furthermore, we include MASER, a MARL experience replay method, in our evaluation.
+Similar to our methods, MASER generates individual rewards and trains agent networks using individual experiences.

-We implement QMIX and COMIX according to their open-source codes based on PyMARL and \cite{peng2021facmac}, respectively.
-The hyper-parameters of QMIX and COMIX are consistent with the default.
-As for the warm-up trick of the sample ratio, the sample ratio is set as 0.8 initially and increases linearly to 1.0 until $60\%$ of the overall training step.
-The sample ratio will keep at 1.0 in the remaining training step.
-Other hyper-parameter settings are introduced in the appendix.
+\paragraph{Implementation Hyper-parameters.} All base models were implemented by faithfully adhering to their respective open-source codes based on PyMARL.
+Regarding the $warm\_up$ trick for the sample ratio, we initially set the ratio to 0.8, which gradually increases linearly until reaching 1.0 at 60$\%$ of the total training steps.
+From that point onwards, the sample ratio remains fixed at 1.0 for the remainder of the training process.
+For a comprehensive overview of the hyper-parameter settings employed in our experiments, we refer readers to the appendix.